samborovoy/Iowa-Recidivism/README.md

 **Context**
-The data on re-offending in a 3 year time period after an initial release from prison, among offenders serving a prison term in the State of Iowa, US between 2010 and 2015, with recidivism follow-up between 2013 and 2018.
+The data on re-offending in a 3-year time period after an initial release from prison, among offenders serving a prison term in the State of Iowa, US between 2010 and 2015, with recidivism follow-up between 2013 and 2018.

 **Content**